NikenOOO/everydayrails-rspec-2017/README.md

 [Try Git]: http://www.codeschool.com/courses/try-git

  # Forked repository

  This is forked repository from [everyday-rails](https://github.com/everydayrails/everydayrails-rspec-2017).
- For using Docker, I forked.
- I'm glad if you can use it as a reference
+ I'm glad if you can use it as a reference.